aykevl/tinygl/font/README.md

 | int8      | left    | Left bounding box of the bitmap, relative to the origin.
 This can be a negative integer for characters like 'j'.
 | int8      | right   | Right bounding box for the bitmap, relative to the origin (usually positive).

+The bitmap consists of a number of rows, prefixed by a two-bit command.
+All values are packed as a large bitstring, though care is take to keep commands in a single byte.

+  * Command `0b00` simply draws a bitmap row.
 The data consists of a sequence of bits, where each pair of two bits represents one pixel.
+  * Command `0b01` repeats the previous command.
+This is beneficial in many characters such as 'n' which have many rows that are actually just a repeat of a previous row.

-It is padded to a full byte using zero bits.
+The bitmap is padded to a full byte using zero bits.